DreamIP/haddoc2/README.md

 # HADDoC2 :  Hardware Automated Dataflow Description of CNNs
 HADDoC is a tool to generate hardware description (VHDL) of a neural network (CNN) respecting the dataflow semantics.
-We recommend to first install the Caffe Framework to design CNNs, GPStudio-FPGA to create nodes and coms for your CNN process and Quartus synthesis tool compile and synthesize your project.
+We recommend to first install the Caffe Framework to design CNNs, GPStudio-FPGA to create nodes and coms for your CNN process and Quartus synthesis tool to compile and synthesize your project.
 (Even if haddoc's generated hdl is hardware independent)

 ## IP Catalog